 - Pass out student worksheets for reading comprehension and vocabulary.
-Do the first couple of questions together as a class, and then have students complete the rest of the questions on their own.
+Go through the first two questions together as a class, and then have students complete the rest of the questions on their own.

-- After students have completed their worksheets, instruct them to pair up and compare answers with a partner.
+- After students have completed their activity sheets, instruct them to pair up and compare answers with a partner.
 Call on groups around the room to check for accuracy.

 Concept Elaboration and Evaluation: